Thomas Eugene Creech: Trial and imprisonment

 About a week after his arrest, Creech attempted suicide by slashing his wrists with a broken piece of mirror, but managed only a minor injury before being restrained by prison guards and moved to another cell.
 In January 1975, it was decided that the now-18-year-old Spaulding would be tried as an adult for the two counts of first-degree murder.

 On February 25, 1975, Carol Spaulding plead guilty to abetting (harboring a fugitive, specifically) and was sentenced to 2 years in prison.
 She began serving her sentence in Idaho, but was transferred to Carson City, Nevada in early May 1975 along with all the other women held in the prison in Boise.
-A week later, Spaulding was brought back to Idaho to testify at Creech's trial, which was subsequently postponed and relocated.
+A week later, Spaulding was brought back to Idaho to testify at Creech's trial scheduled for May 20, which was subsequently postponed and relocated.

-On January 12, 1975, Thomas Creech's trial was set for May 20, 1974 at the Valley County Courthouse in Cascade, Idaho.
+On January 12, 1975, Thomas Creech's trial was set for May 20, 1975 at the Valley County Courthouse in Cascade, Idaho.
 All the pretrial work was done (motions, discovery, psychiatric exams, subpoenas) when jury selection began on May 20.
 After 2 full days of jury selection, Judge J. Ray Durtschi called a mistrial.
 He cited that several articles had appeared immediately before trial.
 These articles referred to information and evidence that would probably be inadmissible at trial but would probably be prejudicial to the defense.
 This – combined with the small size of Valley County (≈3,400 in 1975), and the rarity of murder there (last murder was in 1947) – meant that a change of venue was necessary.

 On May 29, 1975, Judge Durtschi issued a gag order.
 In early June, public defender Ward Hower asked to be recused and Creech's new private attorney Bruce O.